bee-keeper/aws-ansible-django-deployment/README.md

 `ansible-playbook build/playbook.yml -i build/inventory/hosts  --tags='deploy'`

-##Vagrant
-Once you've configured your enviroment and Ansible variables you'll be able to both spin up and provision by simply typing:

-`vagrant up --provider=aws`

-Thereafter, you'll be able to make ongoing deployments and updates using Ansible.

 ##AWS credentials

-First of all you'll need to get the following details from your AWS account:
+If you want to use Vagrant to spin up your AWS servers you'll need to get the following details from your AWS account.

   * ACCESS_KEY_ID
   * SECRET_ACCESS_KEY